enriqueseor/flags-game/README.md

 ## License

-This project is open-source and licensed under [LICENSE_NAME].
-You are welcome to use, modify, and distribute it as per the terms of the license.
+This project is open-source and licensed under [MIT License](LICENSE).